Abdulmalik Mohammed: Lawsuits

 The BBC reported on December 11, 2009 Abdul Malik's family is suing the Kenyan government over its role in his detention in Guantanamo.

 The BBC reports that his family have an affidavit from Kenyan police stating that they have no reason to suspect that he has any ties to terrorism.

 His first hearing is scheduled for 14 January 2010.

 The Associated Press reports that he has had a Combatant Status Review Tribunal, but that the United States Department of Defense has refused to make public a transcript as it has for all of the other captives.

 According to the Associated Press DoD spokesman Major Tanya Bradsher asserted that the transcript from his CSR Tribunal remained classified.

 The Associated Press quoted Cori Crider, of the human rights organization Reprieve, which has helped with his defense.

 Crider claimed that the allegations against him were all based on confession coerced through torture.
 Crider claimed that Kenyan interrogators had threatened to castrate him if he did not confess to the allegations leveled against him.

 Kenyan law allows the police to hold suspects for 14 days, before they lay a charge.

 The lawsuit filed on Abdul Malik's behalf says police held him for longer than the 14 days the law allows, from February 13, 2007 to February 27, 2007, in addition to subjecting him to abusive interrogation techniques, and not letting him consult legal advice.

 Kenyan Police officials assert that he was held for less than 14 days, and that he was released—that they did not hand him over to US officials.

-According to The Standard Kenyan Justice Minister Mutula Kilonzo "broke silence" and requested the United States to repatriate Abdulmalik in December 2009.
+According to The Standard Kenyan Justice Minister Mutula Kilonzo "broke silence" and requested the United States to repatriate Abdul Malik in December 2009.